colorlol/colorlol/README.md

   <h2 align="center"> github stats :woah: </h2>

-i have like hundereds of contributions mane most of them r private repos since n if theyre public then theyre probably obfuscated, im not an open source dev
+i have like hundereds of contributions man. most of them r private repos lmao,  n if theyre public then theyre probably obfuscated, im not an open source dev

 1st joindate was 2014